FreeCaribou/Manifiestapp/manifiestapp-finish-payment/README.md

 # Manifiestapp - Webhook of finish payment

-Little app to receive the order after a QR Code payment
+Little app to receive the order after a QR Code payment and receive the data